Claim: Mortality rates in hospitals go up in July due to an influx of inexperienced doctors.

 Another scheduling tip: Try to book surgeries first thing in the morning and preferably early in the week, when doctors are at their best and before schedules get backed up.

-That seemingly helpful heads-up is a less than clear summary of information pulled from another source, with some key aspects left out.
-The "10 Things" item drew its information from a 2005 National Bureau of Economic Research article titled "Cohort Turnover and Productivity: The July
+That seemingly helpful heads-up is a summary of information pulled from another source, with some key aspects left out.
+The

-The increase in patient deaths, however, does not have to do with untrained surgeons running amok; it is instead attributable to fatal medication errors, according to a May 2010 study published in the Journal of General Internal Medicine.
+The increase in patient deaths does not, as many people assume, have to do mostly with untrained surgeons running amok; it is instead largely attributable to fatal medication errors, according to a May 2010 study published in the Journal of General Internal Medicine.
+In that study, researchers from the University of California,

 Try to book surgeries first thing in the morning and preferably early in the week, when doctors are at their best and before schedules get backed up.